 Step 6: Apply the Design to Your Appliance

 Carefully peel the carrier sheet off the decal.
 If little bits of it don’t want to transfer to your tape, scrape it again and pay careful attention to those problem areas.

-Now place your design on your surface, being mindful that it is straight and centered.
-If it isn’, you can usually peel it up and reposition it so long as you have yet pressed down on the decal.
+Now place your design on the right place on your item’s surface, being mindful that it is straight and centered.
+If it isn’t, you can usually peel it up and reposition it so long as you have yet pressed down on the decal.

-If you have problems getting your decal to go around curved surfaces, like my KitchenAid mixer here, you can make small cuts in the transfer tape — this will help the vinyl follow the curve and lay flat.
+If you have a hard time getting your decal to go around curved surfaces, like my KitchenAid mixer, you can make small cuts in the transfer tape — this will help the entire design follow the curve and lay flat around various shapes.

 Using a scraper tool, scrape the surface of the transfer tape down to transfer the design to your appliance.

 Now just pick up a corner of the transfer tape and slowly remove it from your decal.

 And that’s it!
 See how fun that is?
 This is a simple and easy way to make fun custom vinyl decals for your appliances!
 Permanent vinyl works on any smooth surface, and is durable enough for outdoor use (like car windows).
 You can follow these steps to make custom vinyl stickers or a small decal for a water bottle, window decals, wall decals, or even a vinyl car decal or bumper sticker!
 Design them with your own custom text and SVG designs, then cut them on your Cricut Maker series, Explore series, Venture, or even the Cricut Joy and Joy Xtra!
 There are so many different options when it comes to vinyl projects!

 Get my free easy vinyl decal templates and SVG cut files